HOME

 When he served as a visiting professor of economics and public policy at the University of Pittsburgh’s Semester at Sea Program, Dr. Mendis penned a regular column for The Asian American Press based on his intercultural voyages around the world.
 Subsequently, he authored a book Glocalization: The Human Side of Globalization as if the Washington Consensus Mattered (foreword by Sir Arthur Clarke, King’s College, London).
 From the proceeds of the sales of his books, Dr. Mendis established the tsunami scholarships in Sri Lanka—matched by financial contributions made available by the late Sir Arthur C. Clarke who resided on the island.

-Dr. Mendis is a fellow of the World Academy of Art and Science.
-He has held a variety of other positions, including: a senior fellow at the Taiwan Center for Security Studies (Taipei), a research associate at Harvard University’s Fairbank Center for Chinese Studies, a Rajawali senior fellow at the Harvard Kennedy School, a senior fellow and academic advisor at the Pangoal Institution (Beijing), a distinguished visiting scholar at the National Confucius Research Institute of China (Qufu), a governing board member at the USDA Graduate School (appointed by President George W. Bush), a Socrates Society fellow at the Aspen Institute (Washington), a science and diplomacy fellow at the American Association for the Advancement of Science (Washington), a Coolidge research fellow at Columbia University, a Sasakawa fellow (Japan), and a Twenty-First Century Trust fellow at Oxford University.
+Dr. Mendis has held a variety of other positions, including: a distinguished senior fellow at the Synergia Foundation (Bangalore, India), an honorary research fellow at the University of the West Indies (Kingston, Jamaica), a senior fellow at the Taiwan Center for Security Studies (Taipei), a senior fellow and academic advisor at the Pangoal Institution (Beijing), a distinguished visiting scholar at the National Confucius Research Institute of China (Qufu), a Socrates Society fellow at the Aspen Institute (Washington), a science and diplomacy fellow at the American Association for the Advancement of Science (Washington), a Coolidge research fellow at Columbia University, a Sasakawa fellow (Japan), and a Twenty-First Century Trust fellow at Oxford University.

-Earlier in his career, he served as a visiting professor of economics and management at Leningrad State University and Moscow State University in the former Soviet Union.
-Dr. Mendis twice served as a visiting professor of global affairs and later UN studies at the MacMillan Center for International and Area Studies at Yale University.
+Earlier in his career, he served as a visiting professor of economics and management at Leningrad State University and Moscow State University in the former Soviet Union, a program sponsored by the Eisenhower Foundation.
+Dr. Mendis twice served as a visiting professor of global affairs and UN studies at the MacMillan Center for International and Area Studies at Yale University.

 He was an advisor to the Harvard International Review, an editor of The Public Manager, and a counselor to the Harvard Kennedy School Alumni DC Council.
 Dr. Mendis also served as a consulting advisor to The Encyclopedia of the Sri Lankan Diaspora, which included writing the chapter on the United States, at the National University of Singapore.